Shanghai Transportation - By Air

 Pudong Airport Shuttle Bus: There are ten shuttle bus lines handling transfers from Pudong Airport to the city center.

 Maglev: The speedy Maglev Train (SMT) will be a wise choice for visitors to transfer to downtown.
 When getting off the maglev at Longyang Rd.
-Station, subway line 2 is right there to take visitors to the city center.
+Station, metro line 2 is right there to take visitors to the city center.

-Subway: Subway Line 2 has been extended to Pudong Airport.
-The Subway Station is between the two terminal buildings.
+Metro: Metro Line 2 has been extended to Pudong Airport.
+The Metro Station is between the two terminal buildings.
 Passengers can use this line to get to Pudong, Nanjing Road and further to Hongqiao Airport.

 Taxi: A taxi costs approximately CNY 150 from Pudong Airport to People's Square, the center of the city, and it takes about 50 minutes.

 * Shanghai Airport Shuttle Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong and Hongqiao Airports to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.